YconquestY/cs-629/README.md

 Decode should run the given function decoder and push the decoded instruction and the value of the register read (when they can be read) to the next stage.
 Execute runs the execute function (ALU, branching, etc) to produce the next state value, and potentially send load/store to memory.
 Writeback writes the updated state back to the register file.

-Keep in mind that because of memory latency and other issues (dependencies for example), these stages can take multiple cycles and your code should include appropriate stalling logic to wait for results.
-You should also be keeping guards to make sure data hazards are checked.
-Appropriate bypassing can be used with the EHRs as registers.
+Keep in mind that because of memory latency and other issues (dependencies for example), these stages can take multiple cycles and your code should include appropriate stalling logic to wait for results. [~~You should also be keeping guards to make sure data hazards are checked.~~](https://piazza.com/class/lrgt0dgrtpz590/post/99) Appropriate bypassing can be used with the EHRs as registers.

 We provide a series of queues that are controlled with methods to send and recieve memory requests.
 These are `toImem/fromImem`, `toDmem/fromDmem`, and `toMMIO/fromMMIO`.
 The FIFO queue interface has three methods that can be used: `.enq(word)`, `.deq()` , and `.empty` (bool).
-These are connected to a BRAM-implemented small memory in the test bench, and you do not need to worry about.
+These are connected to a BRAM-implemented small memory in the test bench, and you do <font color="red">not</font> need to worry about.

 We already provide the decode and execute functions.
 Reference `multicycle.bsv` for usage.